bmm00000/practice/react1/summary/first-project/NOTES.md

 you have new 'state' every time data changes in your app, even if it's not rendered in the screen yet (for example, if a variable changes, you got new state, and when this new value is rendered or consoled.log, then you got new state again) when we useState, we register different states in our app, and react will react to changes in this state, and we will be able to render different output depending on which state is active.

+useState is a function that we can find in the 'react' library when we call useState(), we create a state that react is aware of, and every time we change this state, the component will be rendered again. useState() returns an array with two elements, the first element is the value that the state currently has (the value that you passed), and the select element is the function to change that state. you only change state by using that function, you never change state by reassigning the variable, only by using that function. that's because when you use that function ,react will call the component function, and render again the jsx with the new state.

 {modalIsOpen ? <Modal/> : null} can be refactored as {modalIsOpen && <Modal/>}
+{true && true} // true : in JS, if both conditions are true, the second value will be returned